 You will then receive an Excel sheet that looks something like this:

 Here you can keep the Value column and create a new one next to it called “Quantity” if you would like to see the difference after you’ve done all the counting.
 Because there is no functionality in Centra to export any type of report that shows the difference on an inventory made afterwards.

 When you have counted everything, make sure you also have EAN on all products within Centra and the Inventory sheet, that makes it easier to import.
 It is possible to import wit SKU, Product, Varian, Size and Quantity too if you don’t use EAN

 So, time to Import?
 Not just yet.
 You need to make sure the file only includes EAN and Quantity or all other columns as in the other example, then you same it as a CSV file (Windows Comma Separated .csv).
 Now it’s finally time!
-You go to CATALOG > PRODUCTS and press +IMPORT in the upper right corner.
+You go to the 'Products' in the main menu to the left and press +Import in the upper right corner.
 Then you select Import type: Stock choose the file the warehouse where you would like to make the import and you counted the stock.